tveyben/dotfiles/README.md

 # YADM - Yet Another Dotfiles Manager
-the configuration for my linux environment
+The configuration for my linux environment

 ## On a new PC